Tonyhou1999/mig-site/README.md

 To view a locally hosted preview, go to http://localhost:3000 <br/> <br/>

-Generally, you should only need to run `npm run dev` once, as you save the files you are working on, the frontend should update itself automatically (you don't even need to reload the page in your browser).
+For some things, you won't need to re-build or refresh at all to tune/test.
+For others, you need to run `npm run build` before `npm run start`
 You can read more about the details of fast refresh if interested here: https://nextjs.org/docs/basic-features/fast-refresh